sukesh-ak/Hyperledger-Iroha-Testing/README.md

-# Installing Hyperledger Iroha v2 for Testing (DLT)
+# Installing Hyperledger Iroha v2 (DLT)
-Testing steps for Blockchain - Hyperledger Iroha v2 on Ubuntu
+Installing & Testing steps for Blockchain - Hyperledger Iroha v2 on Ubuntu

 ## What is Iroha?
 Iroha is a fully-featured blockchain ledger.
 With Iroha you can: